elenderg/PAL-1000/instruções de compilação.md

 Recall that a directory is a path and a path is a string, and that buffer is also a string.

-And the first generated "allocate" routine in the listing is this one...
+And the first generated "_allocate_" routine in the listing is this one...

 `/routine/allocate memory for [entry]/no/no/no/no//0/0/00000000/`
 `/variable/parameter/no/entry/entry/entry/entry/00000000/no/1/no////`

-Followed by the associated "deallocate" and "destroy" routines:
+Followed by the associated "_deallocate_" and "_destroy_" routines:

 `/routine/deallocate [entry]/no/no/no/no//0/0/00000000/`